amcginlay/ops-manager-automation-cc/README.md

 ### Otherwise ...

-If all else fails, follow these steps: https://github.com/amcginlay/gcp-cleanup
+If all else fails, follow [these steps](https://github.com/amcginlay/gcp-cleanup)